Huikie/Trivia/README.md

 - I managed to show the Html elements that are in the questions from the API, so the questions are displayed nicely.
 - The leaderboard is sorted from highscores to lowscores.

-This extra's are shown in the section "Screenshots of the app".
+This extra's are shown in the section "Screenshots of the app" (second image) / (fourth image).

 ## Screenshots of the app
 ![](https://github.com/Huikie/Trivia/blob/master/doc/begin_info.png)